 I can understand why they would have wanted to do that a few years ago, when fuel costs were going through the roof.
 But just a few months shy of 2010, it’s something they should have factored into their pricing.
 If they can’t, they shouldn’t be running a cruise line.
 Simple as that.

-I suggested McBeth contact Cunard, asking it to adjust his fare.
+My advocacy team and I suggested McBeth contact Cunard, asking it to adjust his fare.

 On January 13, 2009, I wrote to Ms. Carol Marlow, President of Cunard Line, requesting a refund of the $180 I paid as a fuel surcharge.
 The reply I received stated “to be eligible for a refund of the fuel supplement the price of light sweet crude oil according to the New York Mercantile Exchange Index had to stay below $70 a barrel.”